 Determine if spring spill at McNary Dam has unintended consequences for overwintering upstream stocks of steelhead.

+In fall 2020, from September 15 until November 15, surface spill will occur via the spillway weir three times each week on non-consecutive days for four hours in the morning (between 05:00 and 11:00).
+The spill schedule will be designed to achieve the objectives of the steelhead overshoot study.
+This operation is pursuant to terms and conditions in the 2020 NOAA CRS BiOp – for more information, see section 1.6 above.

 Impacts to FPP Criteria: To be determined.
 Any modification to or deviation from FPP criteria will be coordinated with FPOM.